 Instructions

 - Wash all produce thoroughly.
+Cut the peel off the lemon.
 Chop the cucumber, apples, and lemon into 1-inch thick pieces that will fit in your juicer.

 - Once the lemon is done juicing, feed the apple pieces through and then the cucumber pieces.

 - Make sure all of the pieces have been processed through the feed and turn the machine off.
-Stir the juice gently and serve in individual glasses.
+Stir the juice gently and serve in a glass.
 Add ice cubes if desired.
 Enjoy!

 Comments